pofallon/vscode-phantypist/README.md

 ## Features

-Ctrl/Cmd+Shift+V to paste.
+Alt+Shift+V to paste.
 The pause between characters is a random amount of time (between a configurable min and max).

 ## Extension Settings